ShindouAris/ShindouAris/README.md

 ###

-<p align="right">✨ Creating bugs since 2021<br>📚 I'm currently learning JavaScript and Java<br>🎯 Goals: Idk <br> "Code by day, game dev by night.
-Obsessed with pixels, speed, and innovation.
+<p align="right">✨ Creating bugs since 2021<br>📚 I'm currently learning JavaScript, TypeScript and Java<br>🎯 Goals: Idk <br> "Code by day.
 If it can be built, I'll figure out how. 🚀" <br> "Passionate about game development, modding, and mobile apps.
 Always exploring new tech." <br> -chatGPT-
 </p>

 ###